 We are ORTHODOX.

 We adhere to the first three Ecumenical Councils though we accept the teachings of the subsequent four Ecumenical Councils (but we reject the anathemas they promulgated).
 To understand the word ‘Orthodox’ we must compare it to the word ‘Heterodox’.
-We are Orthodox precisely because we believe and profess the same faith as the early Christians.
+We are Orthodox precisely because we believe and profess the same faith as the early Christians (which we esteem to be the true and correct faith.
 We consider those who have changed or altered the faith of the early Christians to be heterodox or of a differing faith.